 Comparing those two homes wouldn’t make sense because there are so many differences in homes during a time span that large.

 Similar lot size: In various developments, there might be a varying amount of lot sizes.
 For example, the side of the lot or the backyard is small, and with or without grass, vegetation, etc.

 Most places calculate the lot size from the square footage divided by 43,560 square feet (which is one acre).
 A quarter acre is about 10,890 square feet.
 Comparable sales shouldn’t look at lot sizes that are very different in size.

 Similar condition of comparable homes: It can be hard to determine the condition of a comparable property.
-For example, a foreclosed home, which is missing stoves, tubs, toilet etc, is worth a lot less than a home that is move-in ready with new appliances, upgrades, paint, etc. If a home is being compared in a subdivision, with an HOA and strictly enforced guidelines, then it might be easier to find closer models to use as comparable sales.
+For example, a foreclosed home, which is missing stoves, tubs, toilet etc, is worth a lot less.
+A home that is move-in ready with new appliances, upgrades, paint, etc. is worth more.
+If a home is being compared in a subdivision, with an HOA and strictly enforced guidelines, then it might be easier to find closer models to use as comparable sales.

 Evaluation Of Data